 Milwaukee Art Museum specifics

 The facility is currently open Tuesday through Sunday from 10-5, with extended hours on Thursdays.
-Base price for adults is $15.
-Parking is available in a garage beneath the facility.
+Base price for adults is $19.
+Students, seniors, and military get a $2 discount, while kids under age 12 are free.
+Also, admission is totally free on the first Thursday of every month.

 Among the collections are a room full of pre-1900 decorative arts, including a lot of furniture; an impressive selection of photography; American folk art; Renaissance and Baroque pieces; and prints and drawings dating back at least 500 years.
 Nearly 20,000 works are housed in the place.